|

 disappear in a week or two.
 But if these symptoms persist or become

 worse then the woman may be experiencing Postpartum depression.
+WHY

+DOES IT OCCUR?
 There are several theories and research studies

 done on why postpartum depression occurs however there is still no